Diyala Governorate: Geography

 Diyala Governorate extends to the northeast of Baghdad as far as the Iranian border.
 Its capital is Baqubah.
 It covers an area of 17,685 square kilometres (6,828 sq mi).

 A large portion of the province is drained by the Diyala River, a major tributary of the Tigris.
 Because of its proximity to two major sources of water, Diyala's main industry is agriculture, primarily dates grown in large groves.
 The province also contains one of the largest olive groves in the Middle East.
 It is also recognized as the orange capital of the Middle East.
 The Hamrin Mountains pass through the governorate.

 Population

-The governorate is home to a diverse population of Arabs, Kurds and Turkmen.
-According to the latest statistics, the number of inhabitants is approximately 1,6 million.
+The governorate is home to a diverse population of Arabs, Kurds and Turkmen, though the clear majority are Sunni Arabs, constituting around 60% of the provinces population.
+According to the latest statistics, the number of inhabitants is approximately 1.6 million.